 On the whole, active traders would do well to choose E-Trade.
 Their three-tiered commission system and fee structure heavily favors more active traders, as they can easily reach that $6.99 fee level and save just that much more than Fidelity.

-In addition to that, E-Trade still boasts high-quality asset allocation tools and a great trading platform (if you have a high enough balance), so if you’re all in on investing, it would benefit you to give them a shot.
+In addition to that, E-Trade still boasts high-quality asset allocation tools and a great trading platform (if you have a high enough balance), so if you’re all in on investing, this is another option for you.

-Fidelity Investments is best or traders who want to stay similarly active, but want to be able to get their advanced platform without being a quarter-millionaire.
+Fidelity Investments is best for traders who want to stay similarly active and access an advanced platform in a cost-efficient way.
 Furthermore, they’re better for traders who are focused more on mutual funds, due to their overall greater selection and wider range of no-load funds.

 Fidelity’s comparatively low barrier to entry is a plus for those investors who have never traded before — there’s a greater sense of automation that takes some of the more complex decisions out of traders’ hands, such as with their asset allocation.
-Combined with the lower requirements for their premium trading platform, and Fidelity might just be the better option for the budget investor.
+Combined with the lower requirements for their premium trading platform, and Fidelity might just better suit the needs of the budget investor.

 Whether you go with E-Trade or Fidelity Investments, they’ve got the basics you need to get your investing career off to a good start.
 Their differences and advantages are a matter of degrees, so just be sure you know what kind of trader you want to be before making your choice.